-As of 1 January 2014, the EC Directive 2006/48 and EC Directive 2006/49 was repealed by the CRD IV Directive.
-The CRD IV Directive, together with the CRR, implements the Basel III Reforms in the EEA.
-Both texts were published in the Official Journal of the European Union on 27 June 2013 and became effective on 1 January 2014 (except for capital buffer provisions which applied 1 January 2016).
-The CRD IV Directive was implemented into Dutch law by amendments to the Dutch Financial Supervision Act (Wet op het financieel toezicht) pursuant to an amendment act (the "CRD IV/CRR Implementation Act") which entered into force on 1 August 2014.
-The liquidity requirements for investment firms became applicable as of 1 January 2015.

-The CRR has established a single set of harmonised prudential rules which apply directly to all banks in the EEA as of 1 January 2014, but with particular requirements being phased in over a period of time, to be fully applicable by various dates up to 2021.
-The harmonised prudential rules include own funds requirements, an obligation to maintain a liquidity coverage buffer (similar to the LCR, although the CRR obligation does not yet include a requirement to meet a ratio), a requirement to ensure that long-term obligations are adequately met under both normal and stressed conditions and the requirement to report on these obligations.
+As of 1 January 2014, EC Directive 2006/48 and EC Directive 2006/49 were repealed by the CRD IV Directive.
+The CRD IV Directive, together with the CRR, implements Basel III in the EEA.
+Both texts were published in the Official Journal of the European Union on 27 June 2013 and became effective on 1 January 2014 (except for capital buffer provisions which became effective on 1 January 2016).
+The CRD IV Directive was implemented into Dutch law by amendments to the FMSA pursuant to an amendment act (the "CRD IV/CRR Implementation Act") which entered into force on 1 August 2014.
+The CRR has established a single set of harmonised prudential rules which apply directly to all banks in the EEA as of 1 January 2014, but with particular requirements being phased in over a period of time, to be fully applicable by various dates up to 2022.
+The harmonised prudential rules include own funds requirements, an obligation to maintain a liquidity coverage buffer, a requirement to ensure that long-term obligations are adequately met under both normal and stressed conditions and the requirement to report on these obligations.
 The competent supervisory authorities will evaluate whether capital instruments meet the criteria set out in the CRR.
-The CRR also includes the obligation to report on a bank's leverage ratio (this requirement is similar to the leverage ratio requirement set out in Basel III, however, the CRR does not yet include a requirement to meet a minimum ratio).
+The CRR also includes the obligation to report on a bank's leverage ratio.
+This requirement is similar to the leverage ratio requirement introduced by Basel III, however, the CRR does not yet include a requirement to meet a minimum ratio.
+However, the EC Capital Proposals of 23 November 2016 published by the European Commission, (as discussed and defined in the risk factor entitled "Minimum regulatory capital and liquidity requirements") contemplate introducing such a leverage ratio.

-On 17 January 2014, the regulation on specific provisions set out in the CRD IV Directive and the CRR (Regeling specifieke bepalingen CRD IV en CRR) ("Dutch CRD IV and CRR Regulation") as published by the Dutch Central Bank entered into force.
-The Dutch CRD IV and CRR Regulation contains specific provisions relating to the CRD IV Directive and the CRR, such as the required CET1 ratio of 4.5 per cent. and tier 1 ratio of 6 per cent. and the capital conservation measures set out in CRD IV (restriction on distributions if a bank does not meet the combined buffer requirement).
-On 29 April 2014, the Dutch Central Bank announced that, pursuant to the CRD IV/CRR Implementation Act, it intends to impose an additional capital buffer requirement for Rabobank.
-This systematic risk buffer will be 3 per cent. of risk-weighted assets and will be phased in between 2016 and 2019.
-The Dutch Central Bank has the power to impose this buffer pursuant to the implementation of CRR/CRD IV by the CRR/CRD IV Implementation Act.
-The Dutch CRD IV and CRR Regulation will likely also be amended to this effect.
+On 17 January 2014, a regulation on specific provisions set out in the CRD IV Directive and the CRR (Regeling specifieke bepalingen CRD IV en CRR) ("Dutch CRD IV and CRR Regulation"), as published by the DNB, entered into force.
+The Dutch CRD IV and CRR Regulation contains specific provisions relating to the CRD IV Directive and the CRR, such as the required CET1 Ratio of 4.5 per cent., tier 1 ratio of 6 per cent., total capital ratio of 8 per cent. and the capital conservation measures set out in CRD IV (restriction on distributions if a bank does not meet the combined buffer requirement).
+On 29 April 2014, the DNB announced that, pursuant to the CRD IV/CRR Implementation Act, it intends to impose an additional capital buffer requirement for Rabobank.
+The systematic risk buffer, as set by DNB, is equal to 3 per cent. of risk-weighted assets and will be phased in between 2016 and 2019.